 Cortisol, the end-product of HPA axis activation, causes increased absorption of water and sodium by the colon and rectum (i.e. it removes water and sodium from the colon and rectum).
 Too much CRH or too little cortisol will therefore result in diarrhea, while too little CRH or too much cortisol will result in constipation.

 Studies show that patients suffering from diarrhea-predominant IBS tend to have a greater circadian rhythm of cortisol—higher in the morning and lower at night than controls—as well as having higher levels of cortisol after meals and during stress.
-This points to a greater HPA axis activation, or a greater stress tolerance, rather than being simply due to too much stress.
+This points to a greater HPA axis activation, or a greater stress response, rather than being simply due to too much stress.

 The colon is home to a variety of bacteria which are beneficial to digestion.
 These "good bacteria" break down undigested food and fibre without causing unpleasant smelling gas or irritating the colon.
 The action of these bacteria is also important in generating vitamins as a by-product of the breakdown of indigestible fibre.